 One Song Glory is a musical theatre training program for teens ages 13 to 19 across Ontario that builds self-confidence and self-expression.
 The program is fully subsidized for all participants, ensuring that affordability is not a barrier to participation.

 Each year, 50 youth from diverse backgrounds and communities across Ontario come together to train under the guidance of Toronto’s top musical theatre professionals in a positive and encouraging environment.
-Anyone between the ages 13-19 is invited to register to participate in one of our free, day-long One Song Glory workshops in their community.
-50 participants from these sessions will then be invited to our free 4-weekend training intensive.
+Anyone between the ages 13-19 is invited to register to participate in one of our free, audition workshops in their community.
+50 participants from these audition sessions will then be invited to our free 4-weekend training intensive.

 Frequently asked questions

 One Song Glory is a unique program with a mandate to deliver absolutely FREE musical theatre training for the youth of Ontario.
 Participants will take master classes, participate in workshops, and train with professional directors and musical directors who work in the Toronto musical theatre scene to hone their skills.
 In addition, each student will get the chance to work on two musical theatre numbers that they will perform at two final showcase performances at Toronto Centre for the Arts.

 No!
 The program is fully subsidized so that cost is not a barrier to participation.